dend/conch/CONTRIBUTING.md

 This project has a fairly strict AI contribution policy, inspired by the awesome work of folks at [`ghostty`](https://github.com/ghostty-org/ghostty/blob/main/AI_POLICY.md).
 I use AI tools myself for a lot of the development and they have proven to be extremely valuable.
-Claude Code, at this point, is my personal assistant in quite a bit of development.
+Claude Code, at this point, is my personal assistant in quite a bit of software engineering.

 That being said, I've also seen the sheer volume of drive-by slop that is being created in projects that I maintain.
 This policy is in place to prevent that.
 It's **not an anti-AI stance** but rather a firm position against **unqualified individuals using AI to burden me with unnecessary work**.
-As a human maintaining this project, I want to spend my time on the most impactful and interesting problems rather than triaging slop.
+As a human maintaining this project, I want to spend my time on the most impactful and interesting problems rather than triaging garbage.

 > [!WARNING]
 > This policy is non-negotiable for any contributions, big or small.